AssassinUKG/Assassin.github.io/_posts/2020-12-09-bufferoverflow-vulnserver.md

 * Generating the shell code

 ## Setup
+**Vulnserver**
-**Vulnserver** - Download vulnserver and the 'essfunc.dll' (make sure they are together in a folder)
+* Download vulnserver and the 'essfunc.dll' (make sure they are together in a folder)

+**Immunity Debugger**
+* Downlaod and install Immuntiy debugger, then run once and close.
+* Install Python 2.7.14 (or a higher 2.7.xx version) into c:\python27, thus overwriting the version that was bundled with Immunity.
+This is needed to avoid TLS issues when trying to update mona.
+Make sure you are installing the 32bit version of python.

+**Mona.py**
+* Download Mona.py and place the Mona.py file in 'PyCommands' folder (inside the Immunity Debugger application folder).

 ## Spiking